Preparing to take action

 Our team of experts in Comcare claims will carefully guide you through the various entitlements you may be eligible to receive.

-This involves obtaining regular instructions from you about your medical condition to determine whether you qualify for compensation for medical expenses, incapacity payments, an impairment lump sums or claims for damages.
+This involves obtaining regular instructions from you about your medical condition to determine whether you qualify for compensation for medical expenses, incapacity payments, lump sum payment for permanent injuries or claims for damages.

 Communicating outcomes to you